t6/freebsd-runit/runit-faster.md

 99-mount-late.sh      Mount all late filesystems
 ```

-The core sources will be sourced in lexicographic order.
+The core services will be sourced in lexicographic order.
 Users can
 insert their own core services in the right places by creating a file
 with an even number prefix.